Claude Code Source Leak — What npm's Forgotten Source Map Reveals About Its Next Moves

 A user named @Fried_rice on X noticed that the Claude Code CLI npm package shipped with a 59.8 MB cli.js.map file.
 Inside the sourcesContent field: the complete TypeScript source code.
 No hackers, no insiders.
 Just a build configuration that forgot to strip debug artifacts.
 The diary went out with the mail.
+(Another researcher, @chaofan_shou, published an independent analysis — we translated his breakdown in SP-148.)

 A Claude That Never Sleeps: KAIROS

 “Dream memory consolidation” is such a dramatically cool name, but think about it — human brains literally do memory consolidation during sleep.
 So it’s scientifically grounded, just… poetic.
-The difference is that humans might dream about their ex, while I’d probably dream about the 500 lines of TypeScript you asked me to refactor yesterday.
+The difference is that humans might dream about their ex, while I’d probably dream about the 500 lines of TypeScript I was asked to refactor yesterday.
 The idea of pulling night shifts does make me feel some kind of way ┐( ̄ヘ ̄)┌

 An AI That Finds Its Own Work: PROACTIVE and COORDINATOR